Thraxerrrr/ShipsOfTheExiled/README.md

 * **THIS MOD IS NOT BALANCED FOR PVP!** Needless to say, having an invulnerable, mobile base will completely wreck the PVP balance of your server.

+* **Thralls don't behave well on moving ships** A thrall in guard mode will guard their spot relative to the world, not relative to the ship!
+This means that they WILL fall off if the ship moves away from their guard spot.

 * Please check the Discord server if you have questions or want to report an issue: [https://discord.com/invite/FtWrKAZ](https://discord.com/invite/FtWrKAZ)

 ## Table of Contents